 This ornamental garden is an excellent example of how we can reuse a former landfill site.
 It uses only 18 inches of soil above an impermeable protective liner to nourish a wide variety of plants, shrubs, and trees.
 Come out and stroll through the two-acre garden and view over 150 varieties of sedum and peonies.

 In addition, Closed Loop Park also houses test beds for several “Great Plant Picks,” a large composting demonstration area, native gardens, a quiet picnic are among the beds, and a gazebo for relaxing.
 Also, located nearby is a play yard for children.
-The garden is located adjacent to the Thurston County Dog Park.
-Leashed dogs are welcome in the garden but please note that not all plants in the garden are dog friendly.
+Please note that Closed Loop Park is not a dog friendly garden.
 The garden has been here for 25 years and some of the plants are part of a long-term trial so they can’t be removed.
 We encourage you to visit the Thurston County Dog Park which is adjacent to Closed Loop Park.

 Hours: Closed Loop Park is open the same hours as the Waste and Recovery Center.
 Visit http://www.co.thurston.wa.us/solidwaste/garbage/garbage-hours.htm for hours.

 When available, WSU Master Gardeners and Master Recycler Composter volunteers serve in the garden April-October, Friday and Saturday 9am to 1pm

 Directions: Closed Loop Park is located inside the Thurston County Waste and Recovery Center (WARC) off of Hogum Bay Road.
 Take Exit 111 off of I-5, and travel north and turn right into the WARC entrance.
 Look for signs.